 At the beginning of our client on-boarding process, we get together with the potential client to discuss if we are both a good fit for one another.
-If it turns out that a lead would like to engage our services, we then proceed to part two of our on-boarding procedure – gathering information about the client’s business.
+If it turns out that a lead would like to engage our services, we then proceed to part two of our onboarding procedure – gathering information about the client’s business.
 We do this so we can easily and quickly set up the client in our systems i.e. CRM, project management software and BAS Agent Portal.
-We use a form that we created from Google Forms (one of the Google Apps) that is emailed to the client and can be completed online.
-See below for a sample of what this looks like:
+We use a form that we created in our Clickup acccount that is emailed to the client and can be completed online.
+Here is the link to that form for anyone who is interested in what that looks like.

 We are notified when the form has been completed and the details are automatically added to a Google Sheet where they remain for record-keeping purposes and future reference.
 From there, the client’s details are used to set them up as required and to assist in the preparation of the client-bookkeeper engagement letter – the next step in the on-boarding process (see next week’s blog for that one!).